A Beginner’s Guide To Creating SEO Competitor Analysis Reports [+ FREE Template]

 UR (URL Rating) is like DR but specific to the ranking page.
 On the other hand, RD (Referring Domains) reveals how many sites upvote the select page.

 Collectively, the three metrics give a snapshot of your competitors’ backlink profiles.
-As such, they can provide the benchmark to target to rank your sites.
+As such, they can provide the benchmark to target specific keywords, and to rank your sites.

 So, where will you find the said metrics?